Loveland, Colorado: Parks and recreation

-Lake Loveland, an early agricultural reservoir in the irrigation system of the region, is located in the city limits and provides a recreational facility for the city residents.
+Lake Loveland, an early agricultural reservoir in the irrigation system of the region, is located in the city limits.
+Today, the lake functions as a primary water supply for the city of Greeley.
+Although the City has historically operated a swim beach on Lake Loveland, recreation rights belong to the homeowners whose properties surround the lake.
+Public fishing is available from the public shorelines located along Southshore Parkway and North Lake Park.

 Government

-The City of Loveland is a home-rule, council-manager form of government.
+Loveland is a home-rule, council-manager form of government.
 The city council is a nine-member policy-making board, led by the mayor, who is elected for a two-year term by the community at large.

 The mayor has the same voting rights as all other council members and is responsible for presiding over council meetings.
 This position is recognized as the city government leader for all ceremonial purposes.
 The council elects, by majority vote, a mayor pro tem to serve the same term as the mayor.
 The mayor pro tem is expected to perform responsibilities of the mayor when the mayor is absent or unable to perform their duties.

 Two council members are elected from each ward to serve four-year terms.
 There are four wards in the city.
 The council member representing the ward must have lived in the ward for 12 consecutive months immediately preceding the election.

-Loveland is represented in Congress by Representative Ken Buck (Republican).
+Loveland is represented in Congress by Representative Lauren Boebert (Republican).
 On the state level, the city lies in the 15th district of the Colorado Senate, represented by Democrat Janice Marchman, and in the 51st district of the Colorado House of Representatives, represented by Republican Ron Weinberg.

 Law enforcement

-The Loveland Police Department has been involved in multiple controversies, including the arrest of Karen Garner, a 73-year-old woman with dementia, the shooting of and order of euthanasia on a 1-year-old puppy, and the arrest of and usage of excessive force on a good samaritan.
+The Loveland Police Department has been involved in multiple controversies, including the arrest of Karen Garner, a 73-year-old woman with dementia, the shooting of and order of euthanasia on a one-year-old puppy, and the arrest of and usage of excessive force on a good samaritan.
 Between 2011 and 2019, the department had the second highest rate of police shootings among cities in Colorado.
 The chief of police in Loveland is Tim Doran, who was sworn in on January 3, 2023.